-The Board monitors these ratios without considering the impact of leases and concession liabilities which require further adjustments levels of borrowings and the advantages and security afforded by a sound capital position.
+The Board monitors these ratios without considering the impact of leases and concession liabilities which require further adjustments to adjusted EBITDA and equity.
+These modified ratios are also provided as an additional information.

 Neither the Company nor any of its subsidiaries are subject to any externally imposed capital requirements.